 In 2017, we held a series of workshops called Action to Equity.
 Click here to learn more about this series and watch the full workshops on video.

-In 2022 and 2023, we are facilitating a shared education series on community ownership called Visions for Our Collective Future.
-Click here to learn more about the series and RSVP for upcoming workshops!
+In 2022 and 2023, we created a shared education series on community ownership called Visions for Our Collective Future.
+Click here to learn more

 The West Side Equitable Development Scorecard